Anomalous decay rate of quasinormal modes in Schwarzschild-dS and Schwarzschild-AdS black holes: Introduction

-The aim of this work is to study the propagation of scalar fields in the Schwarzschild-dS and Schwarzschild-AdS black hole backgrounds in order to see if there is an anomalous decay rate of quasinormal modes.
-We carry out this study by using the pseudospectral Chebyshev method \cite{Boyd} which is an effective method to find high overtone modes \cite{Finazzo:2016psx,Gonzalez:2017shu,Gonzalez:2018xrq,Becar:2019hwk,Aragon:2020qdc}.
 The gravitational QNMs of Schwarzschild-de Sitter black hole were studied in \cite{ Mellor:1989ac, Otsuki, Moss:2001ga}.
-The QNMs for this geometry was calculated \cite{Zhidenko:2003wq} by using the sixth order WKB formula and the approximation by the P\"oschl--Teller potential.
-Also, it was shown the frequencies all have a negative imaginary part, which means that the propagation of scalar field is stable in this background.
-The presence of the cosmological constant leads to decrease of the real oscillation frequency and to a slower decay and high overtones was studied in Ref. \cite{Konoplya:2004uk}.
+The QNMs of a probe scalar field for this geometry were calculated in \cite{Zhidenko:2003wq} by using the sixth order WKB formula and the approximation by the P\"oschl-Teller (P-T) potential.
+Also, it was shown the frequencies all have a negative imaginary part, which means that the propagation of scalar fields is stable in this background.
+The presence of the cosmological constant leads to decrease of the real oscillation frequency and to a slower decay, and high overtones was studied in Ref. \cite{Konoplya:2004uk}.
 Also, a novel infinite set of purely imaginary modes was found \cite{Jansen:2017oag}, which depending on the black hole mass may even be the dominant mode.

-In the case of massless scalar field in the background of a Schwarzschild-dS black hole we find two types of QNMs, the complex modes and the pure imaginary ones.
+In the case of a massless scalar field in the background of a Schwarzschild-dS black hole we find two types of QNMs, a family of complex quasinormal modes which are well described by the WKB formula (photon sphere modes) and a family of pure imaginary ones, which are closely related to the de Sitter horizon (dS modes) \cite{Cardoso:2017soq}.
 These modes have a different behaviour as the cosmological constant is changing.
 First of all for the complex modes all the frequencies have a negative imaginary part, which means that the propagation of scalar field is stable in this background.
 However the presence of a larger cosmological constant leads to decrease the real oscillation frequency and to a slower decay.
 On the contrary in the case of pure imaginary modes we find the cosmological constant leads to a fast decay, when it increases, that is, contrary to the complex QNFs.